-DIY Herbal Cold Remedies
+DIY Herbal Cold and Flu Remedies

 A combination of dried orange peel and dried chamomile flowers makes a lovely tea and inhalant that will ease the stomach and gently clear the sinuses.
-Just add one teaspoon of dried orange peel and three tablespoons of dried chamomile flowers to two cups of boiling boiled water.
+Just add one teaspoon of dried orange peel and three tablespoons of dried chamomile flowers to two cups of boiling water.
 Steep it for a few minutes, for tea, or breathe it in.

 Peppermint (Mentha x piperita) has rhizomatous roots that spread like wildfire, so I grow mine in large pots in sunny spots.
 The summer foliage and flowers are easily harvested and dried for year-round use.
 Peppermint can be used to make inhalations and compresses as well as head-clearing tea.
-A good, simple mint tea recipe for colds contains two teaspoons dried elderberries, two tablespoons dried peppermint leaves and a few peppercorns to fire up the spice.
+A good, simple mint tea recipe for colds contains two teaspoons of dried elderberries, two tablespoons of dried peppermint leaves, and a few peppercorns to fire up the spice.
 Add this mix to three cups of boiling water, steep for a few minutes and serve with honey.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.